govin08/govin08/README.md

 Hi, I'm SunJoong Kim, a data scientist majored in math.
 - 🚴‍I enjoy bicycling, running, playing games and reading old novels.
 - 🌱 Education
-  - My undergraduate major was math (Korea university, 2015.
+  - My undergraduate major was math (2015.
 8).
   - I liked analysis, set theory, elementary algebra and elementary differential geometry.
-  - I’m currently a graduate student of Korea university majoring in math.
   - I'm expected to graduate with [master's degree](https://github.com/govin08/Lipschitz_Constant_of_DNN/blob/main/Lipschitz_constant_of_neural_networks.pdf) in (2024.
 2).
   - [Professor Oh](https://www.youtube.com/@seungsangoh9923), my supervisor, has a profound understanding of deep learning even though he majored in topology.
 - 🎲 I’m interested in all kind of mathematics from the elementary level.